build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 kubectl apply -f inflate.yaml
 ```

-* Once you run this command, you are gonna have at least 1 new node ready in the following 1-2 minutes, and this is how Just in Time compute with Kubernetes and Karpenter, allow us to scale further in a very easy and agile way to serve the uncertain demand and put the effort on innovate through the application and not spend much time in infrastructure operation.
+* Once you run this command, you are gonna have at least 1 new node ready in the following 1-2 minutes, and this is how Just-in-Time compute with Kubernetes and Karpenter allows us to scale further in a very easy and agile way to serve uncertain demand.
+Plus, it allows you to put your effort toward innovation through the application without spending so much time on infrastructure operation.
-* Don’t remember to delete the deployment by running:
+* Don’t forget to delete the deployment by running:

 ```bash
 kubectl delete -f inflate.yaml
 ```

-And we get to the end of the series, I hope you learned and enjoyed this journey as much as I did.
-In this journey we learned about containers, databases, orchestrators, api gateways, autoscaling, microservices, ML services, security and many other things together and from scratch, now it's time for you to start your own journey and I look forward to join paths together in the future.
+And we've arrived at the end of the series.
+I hope you enjoyed and learned from this journey as much as I did.
+In this series, we learned about containers, databases, orchestrators, API gateways, autoscaling, microservices, ML services, security, and many other things together.
+Now it's time for you to start your own projects, and I look forward to joining paths together in the future.
 If you have any problem please add an issue into our GitHub repo!